Updated November 20th 2017: Power supply, microSD and WiFi accessories for the best Raspberry Pi experience!

 Looking for basic connectivity and not worried about range and speed?
 Then check out the TP-LINK TL-WN725N Wireless N Nano USB Adapter 150Mbps.
 Also, look at the size of this thing!
 Don’t lose it.

 Other Raspberry Pi starter recommendations:

 - Raspberry Pi protective case.
-Official Raspberry Pi Foundation Pi 2 Case.
-(Does not fit the Pi Zero)
+Official Raspberry Pi Foundation Pi 2/3 Case.

 - Mini Wireless Keyboard/Touchpad: Rii Mini 2.4G Wireless Backlight Keyboard with Mouse Touchpad Laser Pointer.

 - The HDMI cables I currently use: Zakix® 6 FT, Premium High-Speed & Certified HDMI 2.0 Cable – 6 Feet.